saurabhnative/react30_4_user_feed_app/README.md

 1. Make API request using axios to below URL to get user feed data:-
 https://randomuser.me/api/?results=50

 2. Show the data fetched from API as scrollable feed in page

+### Learnings
+How to make API calls and updated DOM from API response using `useEffect` hook.

-### Learnings:
+### Learning Resources:
 Here are some helpful resources to learn how to use `useEffect` hooks in react.js and how to make API calls on the client side.

 * A good [YouTube tutorial](https://www.youtube.com/watch?v=-4ni4uCUcvY) with plenty of code.